cedeerwe/quantized/README.md

 While the randomness provides a decent amount of complexity, it might not be the main source of fun.
 For a lot of games, the fun is provided by combos -- interactions between various items, skills or cards, depending on the game.
 We would like to offer this layer of fun also in our game.
 This will be a real challenge, as making a cool interaction between random distributions might be difficult.

+### Encounter mechanics

+As encounters will be a core part of the game, the mechanics of the encounters need to be simple & fun.
+This is a pretty big challenge, due to all the above requirements.
+Ideas for implementation of mechanics are described in detail [here](https://github.com/cedeerwe/quantized/tree/master/docs/mechanics).

 ## Interested?

 Get in touch!